LegoTypes/ha-synthetic-sensors/README.md

 - **Storage-based configuration** with runtime modification capabilities
 - **Variable support** for reusable calculations and shared configuration
 - **Dynamic entity aggregation** using regex, label, areas, and device class patterns
-- **Comprehensive caching** with AST compilation for optimal performance
-- **Integration with Home Assistant** device and entity registries

 ## Key Features